4ym3nn/4ym3nn.github.io/content/posts/DownUnderCTF/bilingual.md

 - Uses `ctypes.cdll.LoadLibrary()` to load the extracted binary as a shared library
 - Returns the loaded library object for calling its functions

-Once loaded, the program proceeds to validate the password using a sequence of checks: check_one, check_two, check_three, and check_four, starting with check_one

 ```python
 def check_password(password):
     global PASSWORD